 What we learned from the rise of 3D printing

-And second, just because this technology is available or in development, doesn’t guarantee that it will become an immediate commercial success.
-Just as it took 3D printing innovators decades to create the technology that’s available today (the first 3D printing technology was created as far back as the early 1980s), consumers also have to shift their behaviour to make room for this new technology.
+And second, just because this technology is available or in development doesn’t guarantee that it will become an immediate commercial success.
+Just as it took 3D printing innovators decades to create the technology that’s available today (the first 3D printing technology was created as far back as the early 1980s), consumers also have to shift their behavior to make room for this new technology.

-There are many public companies in the 3D printing space, but the three main players are the companies laid out below.
+There are a number of public companies in the 3D printing space, but the three main players are the companies laid out below.
 If you want to invest in a 3D printing stock you may want to begin here:

 Don’t forget to follow us @INN_Technology for real-time news updates.

-Securities Disclosure: I, Jocelyn Aspa, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Amanda Kay, hold no direct investment interest in any company mentioned in this article.